harrypaas1/fast-neural-network/README.md

 ## Training

 This library currently only supports multilayer perceptron networks with stochastic gradient descent backpropogation for training.
 The supported activation functions are sigmoid, tanh, and relu.
-The Network class provides a static method cross_validate which returns a map with a variety of statistics.
+The Network class provides a static method cross_validate performs k-fold cross-validation and returns a map with a variety of statistics, automatically detecting whether the task is a regression or classification task.

 ```cpp
 map<string,double> scores = Network::cross_validate<MLPNetwork>(data, hidden_layer_sizes, num_epochs, learningrate, num_folds, activation);